CarlosCoba/XookSuut-code/README.rst

 Referencing XookSuut
 =================

-If you are using XS in your work, please cite the XS release paper (), and dont forget citing DiskFit (Spekkens & Sellwood 2007) and RESWRI (Schoenmakers et al. 1997) since XS includes kinematic models from these two codes.
+If you are using XS in your work, please cite the XS release paper ().
+In addition to that, XS is influenced by the DiskFit (Spekkens & Sellwood 2007) and RESWRI (Schoenmakers et al. 1997) packages since it includes kinematic models from these two codes, so don't forget to mention them in your work.
-XS relies on the following MCMC packages: emcee from (Foreman-Mackey+2013), Zeus (Karamanis+2021,2022); and Dynesty (Speagle 2020, Koposov +2022) for Nested sampling.
+XS also relies on the following MCMC packages, emcee from (Foreman-Mackey+2013) and Zeus (Karamanis+2021,2022); and Dynesty (Speagle 2020, Koposov +2022) for nested sampling.
 Also, if you use the XS colormap (red-black-blue) in a different context, I would appreciate it, if you include XS in the acknowledgment section.